Nebtyy/NebtyRecon/README.md

 - Identifying sensitive data exposure in JavaScript files
 - Finding unused subdomains vulnerable to takeover
 - Detecting broken or insecure external links with potential second-order subdomain hijacking risks
+- Checking for DNS zone transfer vulnerabilities using dnsrecon

 By automating these processes, **NebtyRecon** allows you to quickly identify key weaknesses in a target's web infrastructure.